 Who We Are

-Founded in 1995, The Guardian Catholic Schools is a 501(c)3 non-profit organization located on the northside of Jacksonville, Florida.
+Founded in 1995, The Guardian Catholic Schools is a 501(c)3 non-profit organization located on the north side of Jacksonville, Florida.
 Created by a group of concerned community and business leaders of diverse faiths, their original mission was to participate in God’s work by providing advocacy, resources and governance to St. Pius V and Holy Rosary Catholic Schools.
-For 20 years, these resources enabled the schools to provide a spiritual education to children and families regardless of their financial situation or religious preference.
-In addition, the Guardian raised more than $10 million in assistance to help fund the school’s daily operations, expansion programs, and scholarship assistance.
+For 23 years, these resources enabled the schools to provide a spiritual education to children and families regardless of their financial situation or religious preference.
+In addition, the Guardian raised more than $12 million in assistance to help fund the school’s daily operations, expansion programs, and scholarship assistance.
 Today, The Guardian Catholic Schools provides advocacy, resources and governance to Guardian Catholic School — the new school opened in August 2017, combining the students, staff and leaders of Holy Rosary and St. Pius V.

-Through fundraising efforts, Guardian solicits in-kind gifts, receives donations from private citizens and businesses, writes grants, and establishes community partnerships which benefit our students.
+Through fundraising efforts, Guardian solicits in-kind gifts, receives donations from private citizens and businesses, writes grants, and establishes community partnerships that benefit our students.
 The profound difference of our work has created a legacy in the lives of children and a positive impact within the life of our community.
-If you would like to take part in this important mission, contact Guardian Catholic Schools at 904.765.1920 or email email@example.com.
+If you would like to take part in this important mission, contact Guardian Catholic Schools at 904.765.1920 or email firstname.lastname@example.org.

 The Guardian Catholic Schools has been committed to bringing forth positive changes since 1995 and we applaud our friends and supporters for aiding in God’s work of “Putting Faith in a Child’s Education”.
 The Administrators and staff of Guardian Catholic School recognize that there are no short cuts to quality.